Tiger Shovelnose Catfish (Pseudoplatystoma fasciatum)

 |Difficulty||Intermediate - Advanced|

 |Lifespan||18 - 25|

 |GH||5 - 20|

-Natural Habitat of the Tiger Shovelnose Catfish
+Photos of the Tiger Shovelnose Catfish

 Tiger Shovelnose Catfish are endemic to Brazil, Peru, Venezuela, and Paraguay in the Amazon in South America.
 However, they can be found in several other places around the world where they have been introduced.
 One such example is the fact that you can now find Tiger Shovelnose Catfish in many South African waters.